 The next two mics are used as overhead microphones.
 The first of these should be about 40″ over the snare and it should capture the full sound of the drum kit.

 The second overhead isn’t really on overhead at all but the idea is the same.
 Place it to the right of the floor tom, about 6 inches above the floor tom head and pointed directly at the snare drum.
 Consider it a side-fill mic that gives you a different kit sound.

-In order to ensure that your snare remains as full and punchy as it sounds in the room, make sure that the two overhead mics are the same distance from the centre of the snare; a measuring tape is your friend!
+In order to ensure that your snare remains as full and punchy as it sounds in the room, make sure that the two overhead mics are the same distance from the centre of the snare; a measuring tape is your friend, but – as Glyn explains in the video – eyeballing it is fine!
 When it comes yo choosing microphones, large diaphragm condensers are probably the order of the day, but you could experiment with ribbon microphones as well.